ayoisaiah/ayoisaiah.github.io/_posts/2016-08-28-js-array-mutator-methods.md

 ---
 layout: post
-title: Beginners Guide to JavaScript Array Methods - Mutator Methods
+title: Beginners Guide to JavaScript Array Methods - Mutator Methods (Part 1)
 permalink: /javascript-array-mutator-methods/
 teaser: javascript-arrays.jpg
 excerpt: We explore nine powerful array mutator methods in JavaScript and discuss the applications of each one of them